Chaminade University logo

 Students will only need to pay the technology fee for each course (currently $93/course).
 Kamehameha Schools, in partnership with Chaminade University, will cover tuition, books, and residential stay on campus for neighbor island students who must attend an in person sessions prior to student teaching.

-Students must maintain full-time continuous enrollment and remain in good academic standing.
+Students must maintain a minimum of 6 credits per term and remain in good academic standing.

 The Mu‘o Scholarship will automatically renew each year, up to 4 years.